nackdai/izanagi/README.md

+# izanagi

-# This is library to support to make 3D graphics applications(including games).
+This is library to support to make 3D graphics applications(including games).

 ## Main Feature